rsnpj/notes-site/notes/Year_2/Theory_of_Computation/Algorithms_and_Complexity/Decision_Problems.md

 # Proving a problem is in P

--   The class P is said to be robust - it doesn’t depend on the exact details of the computational model or encoding so we don’t need to specify all the details of the machine model or even the encoding
+-   The class P is said to be robust - it doesn’t depend on the exact details of the computational model or encoding, so we don’t need to specify all the details of the machine model or even the encoding

 -   The most direct way to show that a problem is in P is to give a